ekazaev/route-composer/README.md

 `RouteComposer` is the protocol oriented, Cocoa UI abstractions based library that helps to handle view controllers composition, routing and deep linking tasks in the iOS application.

-Can be used as an universal replacement for the [Coordinator pattern](https://www.raywenderlich.com/158-coordinator-tutorial-for-ios-getting-started).
+Can be used as the universal replacement for the [Coordinator](https://www.raywenderlich.com/158-coordinator-tutorial-for-ios-getting-started) pattern.

 ![](https://habrastorage.org/webt/x7/yt/ll/x7ytllwqwgvgxy2rvtmdwj3qkia.png)